parse-community/docs/Migrating-an-Existing-Parse-App.md

 #### Dashboard

-We do not provide a self-hosted dashboard out of the box.
+Parse Server does not currently provide a self-hosted dashboard out of the box.
 It is possible to write your own dashboard using the JavaScript SDK and host it yourself, or, you can manage the data directly in Mongo.
+[You may subscribe to this issue](https://github.com/ParsePlatform/Parse-Server/issues/3) to be notified when a dashboard is added to Parse Server.

 It is possible to keep using the Parse hosted dashboard, since it will be pointing to the same data in Mongo.
 However, you should not consider this a long term solution, as the hosted Parse state may diverge and mutate data in unpredictable ways (for example: if your Cloud Code gets out of sync with the Cloud Code in your Parse Server).

+##### Class Level Permissions

+Class-level permissions are supported in Parse Server, but they have always been configured using the dashboard on Parse.com.
+It is possible to modify these permissions without the dashboard.
+You'll see the format for class-level permissions in the SCHEMA collection when you migrate your database.
+There is also a `setPermissions` method on the `Schema` class, which you can see used in the unit-tests in `Schema.spec.js`.

 #### In-App Purchases